 A pie-in-the-sky dreamer gets tangled in a series of risky deals that nearly costs him his life.
 To escape from his tumultuous life, he becomes a shoe shine artist and discovers treasures beyond wealth.
 A powerful story with an interesting twist.

-A New Novel by Marianne R. Klein
+A Romantic Drama by Marianne R. Klein

 All the Pretty Shoes